ArchipelagoMW/Archipelago/README.md

 ### Triforce Hunt

-30 Power Stars are placed in the world.
-Find 20 of them to finish the game.
+Triforce Pieces are added to the item pool, and some number of them being found will trigger game completion.
 Ganon cannot be damaged.
+Counts are based on the difficulty setting as well as the required number.
+Difficulty Need/Total
+Easy       10/30
+Normal     20/30
+Hard       30/40
+Expert     40/40
+Insane     50/50

 ### Crystals